USS Cummings (DD-44)

-The first USS Cummings (DD-44) was a built for the United States Navy prior to the American entry into World War I. The ship was the first U.S. Navy vessel named in honor of Lieutenant Commander Andrew Boyd Cummings, a naval officer who served during the Spanish–American War.
+The first USS Cummings (DD-44) was a built for the United States Navy prior to the American entry into World War I. The ship was the first U.S. Navy vessel named in honor of Lieutenant Commander Andrew Boyd Cummings, a naval officer who served during the American Civil War.
 She served in the Atlantic Fleet during World War I, conducting anti-submarine warfare patrols and escort missions.
 Later transferred to the United States Coast Guard, she served as CG-3 as part of the Rum Patrol during the Prohibition era.

 Construction and commissioning

 Cummings was laid down at the Bath Iron Works shipyard in Bath, Maine, on 21 May 1912.
-She was launched on 6 August 1913, sponsored by Mrs. H. Beates, Jr., the niece of her namesake.
+She was launched on 6 August 1913, sponsored by Mrs. H. Beates Jr., the niece of her namesake.
 The destroyer was commissioned into the U.S. Navy on 19 September 1913 at a total cost of $776,910.48.